Tail-Winds/rtwb-scrape/README.md

     information converted to text;
 4)  “Scraper - Summary xxxx” is the sum of detections and possible detections per species, per month;
-    - The last row of “Scraper - Summary” are the respective column sums
+    - The last row of “Scraper - Summary” are the respective column sums.